aatuv/eye2020group4/README.md

 ## IMPORTANT: Add train.csv to the working directory!

 ## How to run the code
-Run main.py
+Run `main.py`
-To change the parameters for the I-DT algorithm, change `dis_threshold` (visual degrees) and `dur_threshold` (milliseconds) values in `main.py`.
-By default dispersion threshold is 1° and duration threshold is 100 ms.
+Enter settings for the I-DT algorithm in command line.
 ### I-DT pseudo code

 ```